 If the product has not been developed in-house, then populate this field with COMMERCIAL, followed by the name of the software developer, the software product and the software version number.

 If the product has been developed in-house, then populate this field with INHOUSE followed by the name of the organisation that developed the software.
-If a contractor or consultant was used, the name of the company will need to be provided.
+If a contractor or consultant was used, the name of their organisation will need to be provided.

 6.46 Record identifier – must be set to DPAIVS.